oracle/graal/docs/reference-manual/java/compiler.md

 ## Graph Compilation

-To run guest programming languages, namely JavaScript, Ruby, R, Python, and WebAssembly, in the same runtime as the host JVM-based language, the compiler works with a language-independent intermediate graph representation between the source language and the machine code to be generated.
+To run guest programming languages (namely JavaScript, Python, and Ruby) in the same runtime as the host JVM-based language, the compiler works with a language-independent intermediate graph representation between the source language and the machine code to be generated.
+(For more information on language interoperability, see [Interoperability](README.md#interoperability).)

 The graph can represent similar statements of different languages in the same way, such as "if" statements or loops, which makes it possible to mix languages in the same application.
 The Graal compiler can then perform language-independent optimization and generate machine code on this graph.